Being a mother comes with its challenges. Everyone knows I love being a mom, and love my kids…..but some days are….well….more than challenging.

 - In a mixing bowl, place chopped strawberries and rhubarb.

-- Mix in 2 tbsp of the flour.
+- Mix in 2 tablespoon of the flour.

 - Then mix in the sugar, salt, lemon zest, juice, and cardamom.

-- Sprinkle the remaining Tbsp of flour evenly over top of mix.
+- Sprinkle the remaining tablespoon of flour evenly over the top of the mix.

-- Cut the Tbsp of butter in small pieces and place on top of filling.
+- Cut the tablespoon of butter into small pieces and place it on top of the filling.

 - Using a pizza cutter or knife, cut about "12" 1-inch strips.

 - Brush the edges of the crust with some cream so the strips will stick.

 - Using your longest pieces in the middle, lay 6 strips across the pie.
 Use the remaining 6 strips to weave and make a lattice crust.